-It is clear that, when God says all those who participate in the New Covenant will know Him, He does not just mean that they will know about Him, but rather that they will have a personal relationship with Him as believers who have been forgiven by Him.
-And thus we understand the great difference between the Old Covenant and the New covenant and why the Old Covenant was only temporary.
+It is also clear that, when God says that all those who participate in the New Covenant will know Him, He does not just mean that they will know about Him, but rather that they will have a personal relationship with Him as believers who have been forgiven by Him.
+And thus we understand the great difference between the Old Covenant and the New Covenant and why the Old Covenant was only temporary.
 In fact, the author of Hebrews cites this passage from Jeremiah and concludes, “In that He says, 'A new covenant,' He has made the first obsolete.
 Now what is becoming obsolete and growing old is ready to vanish away” (Heb.
 8:13).

 So, given that the New Covenant has come (e.g. Matt.
 26:28; 2 Cor.
 3:5-6) and the Old Covenant has been abrogated (Heb.
 8:13), we are not surprised to find in the New Testament that circumcision has been abrogated as well (e.g. Gal.
 5:1-6).
-But the main point here is that only the regenerate, those who have received the gift of the Holy Spirit, whose sins have been forgiven and who know the Lord, are members of the New Covenant community, which is the Church.
+But the main point here is that only the regenerate, only those who have received the gift of the Holy Spirit, whose sins have been forgiven and who know the Lord, are members of the New Covenant community, which is the Church.
 No one becomes a member of the spiritual family that is the Church by means of physical birth into a biological family, but only through the spiritual birth that is the work of the Holy Spirit.
 This leads to my next point.

 Second, we need to understand the nature of the Church as a spiritual Family.